 2017 Vauxhall Meriva – engines and driving

 The new Meriva, Zafira and a larger SUV will join a 27-model Vauxhall lineup in the next few years – powered by a selection of 17 new engines.
 It’s unlikely the Meriva will benefit from these, however, and will most likely come with updated versions of the outgoing model’s 1.4-litre petrol and 1.6-litre diesel units.
+The Meriva driving experience is likely to be comfortable and frugal.

 2017 Vauxhall Meriva price and release date